welmends/welmends/README.md

 ### Hi there :grin:

 I'm a software engineer, passionate about technology, with about 6 years of experience working with software.
-I have worked with several technologies, but mainly with Python, SQL, and Docker in a Unix environment, building end-to-end applications since the development until the deployment.
+I have worked with several technologies, but mainly with Python, Javascript, SQL, and Docker in a Unix environment, building end-to-end applications since the development until the deployment.
 Currently, my main focus is in the Back-End and Operations Role, building features, testing, maintaining, and providing code reviews.

 ### :bar_chart: &nbsp;Stack